 Edinburgh is brilliant for lovers of the outdoors.
 You don’t even have to leave the city to find some beautiful green spaces to blow the cobwebs away.
 One of the most striking things about the city is not just the enormous number of parks, but the sheer quantity of people enjoying using them.

-Here’s 16 suggestions of green places to go for a walk in 2016.
+Here are 17 suggestions of green places to go for a walk in 2017.
 There are many more, but these are the ones we do on a regular basis.

 1. Arthur’s Seat It’s hard to miss this extinct volcano in the middle of Edinburgh.
 There are various routes you can choose to walk up to the summit, some of which are suggested here.
 We have previously written about a walk up Arthur’s Seat to the summit and a walk around it when it was covered in snow.
 The views you get from Arthur’s Seat are simply amazing.